 - electric field lines in the area of the MIQ module through an advantageous development of the electrical field lines in the area of the MIQ module and promote the dissipation of the surge via the mounting construction. - 6 The mains voltage for supplying the measuring system must comply with overvoltage category II.
 Generally this is ensured through the public operator of the power supply networks.
 In company-owned networks, e.g. in all power supply systems owned by wastewater treatment plants, this must be kept separate by a potential equalization and a surge protection system for the plant. - 7 One part of the IQ SENSOR NET safety and lightning protection concept is based on high-grade protective insulation of the network components and of the entire system.
 It does not have or require any protective ground (PG) conductor or earth terminal.
 Avoid any direct connection of the IQ SENSOR NET connections or the metallic sensor enclosures with the local grounding or potential equalization system and with metallic construction elements (see point 9). - 8 Additional external lightning protection measures directly on the IQ Sensor Net system or its components, e.g. the use of overvoltage surge arresters, are not necessary for protection against the indirect effects of lightning and could possibly result in malfunctions. - 9 For the realization of the internal lightning protection of the system (e.g. wastewater treatment plant control stands) and for the protection of IQ SENSOR NET external resources, cable entry points into buildings or distributions coming from the IQ SENSOR NET must be carried out as follows: - The shield of SNCIQ or SNCIQ-UG cables can be connected to the local potential equalization with a gas overvoltage surge arrester.
-Use shield clamps for the contacting of the shield.
+Shielding terminals (e. g. of the PROFIBUS system) have to be used to contact the shield.
 The shield of the cable must not be opened under any circumstances. - 0/4-20 mA interfaces must be realized with shielded cables.
 The cable shield must be connected directly to the potential equalization(s) provided.
 If plant potential equalization systems are provided on both sides, the shield must also be connected on both sides.
-The inner conductors must have no contact with the potential equalization. - Relay lines should be connected to the local potential equalization in order to provide general and consistent protection via gas overvoltage surge arresters.
+The inner conductors must have no contact with the potential equalization. - The PROFIBUS cables have to be installed according to the rules of the relevant bus system. - Relay lines should be connected to the local potential equalization in order to provide general and consistent protection via gas overvoltage surge arresters.

-3.5 Connecting system components
+3.4 Connecting system components

-3.5.1 Connecting MIQ modules: General information
+3.4.1 Connecting MIQ modules: General information